techpmsap/Leonardo_Cloud_Platform_Powerweek/Exercise_03/Exercise_03.md

 ### <a name="introduction"></a> Introduction
 The SAP Cloud Platform Internet of Things Service enables customers and partners to develop, customize, and operate IoT business applications in the cloud.
 IoT Services provides Lifecycle management at scale for IoT devices from onboarding to decommissioning.
 It also provides a way to securely connect to remote devices over a broad variety of IoT protocols.
 It provides gateway Edge which provides one-premise IoT edge processing and also gateway cloud which does centralized cloud based processing.

 The IoT cockpit is the user interface of the solution and provides access to various functions.
 It is the main interface for users to interact with the Internet of Things core service.
 It can be used creating user & tenants.
-Creating device data model, Device Onboarding and adding new networks etc. it can also be used to deploy interceptors, retrieve network logs, visualize the data which is being ingested via IOT devices/sensors.
+Creating device data model, Device Onboarding and adding new networks etc. it can also be used to deploy interceptors, retrieve network logs, visualize the data which is being ingested via IoT devices/sensors.
 	![](images/001.png)

 Before moving forward let's check up if all the prerequisites are in place for the completion of the entire exercise.